 Paula Glidewell is the Co-owner and Vice President of Glidewell Distributing.
-Ms. Glidewell is the past President of The Next Step and currently sits on the Community Affairs Committee of the board.
+Ms. Glidewell is the past Vice President of The Next Step Homeless Services Board and has served as President previously.
+She sits on the Community Affairs Committee of the board.
 She also is the Vice President of the Southern Association of Wholesale Distributors (SAWD), Board member and Governmental Affairs committee member of the American Wholesale Marketing Association, President of the Oklahoma Wholesale Marketing Association.
 She is a Board member of the Arkansas Convenience Store Association, an Arkansas Hospitality Association member, Fort Smith (Little Rock/ Greenwood) Chamber of Commerce member, and a member of the National Beer Wholesalers Association.
 She holds a bachelor’s degree from the University of Arkansas at Fayetteville.
 Ms. Glidewell is an Auxiliary member of the Salvation Army, Board member of Girls Inc., member of Pi Beta Phi Alumnae Club, Noon Exchange Club, and Zonta.
 Her previous volunteer service includes serving as Vice President of the Junior League and State Public Affairs Chairman for Arkansas’ Junior Leagues, Director of CASA for Sebastian and Crawford counties, and President of the Learning Academy School Board, and Soroptomists.